 Lynsey Black is an Irish Research Council Government of Ireland Postdoctoral Fellow at the School of Law, University College Dublin.
 She recently completed her PhD at Trinity College Dublin.
 Her doctoral research explored women and the death penalty in twentieth-century Ireland.
 She has previously researched and published in the area of the media and crime.

 We are conducting research into public opinion on the death penalty in the Caribbean, the impact of capital punishment on the families of death row inmates and the effects that the death penalty has on professionals involved in the process, such as executioners, prison officials and death row lawyers.
-As part of our research we are undertaking a public opinion survey to explore views on the death penalty, the mandatory sentence for murder, and the factors that influence sentencing decisions.

 We have also contributed two chapter to a publication that is forthcoming from the UN Office of the High Commissioner for Human Rights, entitled ‘Death Penalty and the Victims‘ (download here).
 The chapters are on ‘Secondary Trauma and the Death Penalty – Its Impact on the Professionals Involved in the Execution Process’ and ‘The Impact of the Imposition of the Death Penalty on Families of the Convicted in the Caribbean’.